Toxic-013/ToxBlog/posts/post-nine.md

 Im serous though, I'm so glad I get it now.

-I wasn't just "not finding the right person", because EVERYONE'S just the same: a horny prick.
-I just dont love.
+I wasn't just "not finding the right person", because EVERYONE'S just the same: an absolute prick, or just such a cringelord that it's unbearable.
+I just dont love people.

 FULL STOP.

 Bye readers, ((which is probably just one person...))